 In preparing this LTFP, it was necessary for Council to make a number of assumptions about the future.
-Under the Integrated Planning and Reporting Guidelines for Local Government in NSW, Council is required to identify the planning assumptions and the risks of those assumptions (sensitivity analysis) to financial estimates in the LTFP.
+Under the Office of Local Government's Planning and Reporting Guidelines for Local Government in NSW, Council is required to identify the planning assumptions and the risks of those assumptions (sensitivity analysis) to financial estimates in the LTFP.

-The following tables identify significant forecasting assumptions, describe the risk in making such an assumption, rate the level of risk, give reason for the risk rating, and explain how that level of risk may affect financial estimates in the plan.
+The following tables identify significant forecasting assumptions, describe the risk in making such an assumption, rate the level of risk, give reason for the risk rating and explain how that level of risk may affect financial estimates in the plan.

-Many of the planning assumptions are informed through the integrated planning process, others will be derived from general financial planning practices.
+Many of the planning assumptions will come from the Community Strategic Planning process, others will be derived from general financial planning practices.

-Category Assumption Risk Level of risk Reason for level of risk, and impact on Long -Term Financial Plan Population Planning for activities, and thus the likely cost of providing those activities, considers that the population of Campbelltown will increase at the rate forecast by Council's growth model.
-That model predicts the population of Campbelltown to reach 229,665 by 2031 That population growth is higher than projected, and Council will need to provide additional unplanned services and infrastructure though will yield additional rates Low Population projections are based on a standard set of demographic assumptions inclusive of additional growth.
+Category Assumption Risk Level of risk Reason for level of risk, and impact on Long-Term Financial Plan Population Planning for activities, and thus the likely cost of providing those activities, considers that the population of Campbelltown will increase at the rate forecast by Council's growth model.
+That model predicts the population of Campbelltown to reach 231,530 by 2031 That population growth is higher than projected, and Council will need to provide additional unplanned services and infrastructure though will yield additional rates Low Population projections are based on a standard set of demographic assumptions inclusive of additional growth.
 Population projections are not expected to rapidly change, therefore the level of risk is low and little financial impact is expected That population growth is lower than projected, and Council will be required to support excess levels of infrastructure and service delivery based on growth happening outside of the LGA which provides no rates yield Low